extrange/personal-blog/src/docs/blog-posts/2021-04-15-python-package-management-windows.md

 - Conda sometimes hosts outdated versions of packages vs pip, such as `pdfminer` (that was a real headache)
 - Search is slow

-However, Conda allows you to specify and manage Python itself as a dependency, which is great on Windows, as it prevents you from polluting the environment.
+However, Conda allows you to specify and manage Python itself as a dependency, which is great on Windows, as it prevents you from polluting the working environment.

-# Pipenv
+## Pipenv

 Pipenv is [recommended](https://packaging.python.org/tutorials/managing-dependencies/) by Python itself.
 It can update all packages installed via pip and manage dependencies.
 Meanwhile, `conda update --all` doesn't update pip packages...